top of page

 Formicarium & Insert Cleaning Guide

-This is a perusal preference; some people like to use a formicarium, or test tube inserts only once, and some like to reuse the equipment as much as possible; some designs favour such ideas more than others.
+This is a personal preference; some people like to use a formicarium or test tube inserts only once, and some like to reuse the equipment as much as possible; some designs favour such ideas more than others.

-Cleaning your formicarium and inserts is very easy; you may be able to reuse your equipment a few times if done carefully.
-Do it once your ants move out of the setup, so it’s ready for subsequent use.
+Cleaning your formicarium and inserts is very easy.
+If you clean your equipment carefully, you may be able to reuse it a few times.
+Do it once your ants move out of the setup so it’s ready for subsequent use.

 Make sure to wear personal protective equipment before handling any cleaning substances:

-2. Gently remove all the dry and loose debris with a bristle paint brush; apply very slight pressure to avoid cracking and breaking the mineral substrate.
+2. Take a gentle approach to removing all the dry and loose debris with a bristle paint brush; apply very slight pressure to avoid any potential cracking or breaking of the mineral substrate, fostering a sense of caution and care.

-3. Using a small amount of distilled water, wet the substrate and rinse excess water and debris; you can use a spray bottle.
+3. Wet the substrate using a small amount of distilled water and rinse off excess water and debris; you can use a spray bottle.

 4. Brush the walls to soften debris further using 3% USP hydrogen peroxide and the brush.
 The nest should end up soaked and bubbly with peroxide.

-5. Once done, we recommend using 3% USP hydrogen peroxide and a very soft brush to clean the grout on the walls; it can be purchased at any pharmacy.
-The mildly abrasive properties of hydrogen peroxide act as a gentle, non-toxic bleach.
+5. Once done, we recommend using 3% USP hydrogen peroxide and a very soft brush to clean the mineral substrate on the walls; it can be purchased at any pharmacy.
+Rest assured, the mildly abrasive properties of hydrogen peroxide act as a gentle, non-toxic bleach.

 6. If you have any hard-to-remove stains, you can also let it sit submerged in a 50/50% solution of distilled water and hydrogen peroxide for 10 to 20 minutes; once done and ready, rinse with distilled water and let it air dry for at least 24 hours without the ramble glass before it is ready for its subsequent use.